 This power is why adding coping skills and behavioral management often doesn’t work.
 The replacement behaviors do not match the power of the addictive behavior or rise to meet the power of the distress.
-For a more thorough exploration of this, check out Dr. Barta’s book.

 The root of sex addiction is unaddressed pain and trauma that still has the power to overwhelm us and move us into unhealthy coping.
 These underlying traumas and hurts are what counselors treat in therapy for sex addiction.

 What Types of Therapy are Effective for Treating Sex Addiction?

 There are two categories of effective treatment for sex addiction.
 Often successful recovery involves both as they have two critical but different goals.